 - 1 quart of your favorite vanilla ice cream

 - 1 jar hot fudge topping

-- Place some peanuts into the bottom of your cup (really the top of the ice cream) and dollop a tablespoon of hot fudge onto them.
+- Place some peanuts into the bottom of an 8 oz.
+Styrofoam or Dixie Cup (the bottom will become the top of the ice cream) and dollop a tablespoon of hot fudge onto them.